pkardas/notes/books/nlp-book.md

 *z* - ranges from *-inf* to *+inf*.

-Logistic regression can be used for all sorts of NLP tasks, eg. period disambiguation (deciding if a period is the end of a sentence or part of a word).
+Logistic regression can be used for all sorts of NLP tasks, e.g. period disambiguation (deciding if a period is the end of a sentence or part of a word).

 *Designing features* - features are generally designed by examining the training set with an eye to linguistic